shunta-furukawa/gas-db/README.md

 ## FAQ

-### Q: I got the error `TypeError: gasdb.Spreadsheet is not a constructor`.
-What should I do?
-- Verify that the library has been added correctly to your project.
-- Ensure you have selected the latest version of the library.

 ### Q: Do I need to change the script ID?
 - No, you don't need to change the script ID to use the library.